-- Give youth time to play outside in every season!
-Ensure access to playgrounds; grass fields; and portable equipment, like balls. - Organize team games or field days that give everyone a chance to be active, no matter their athleticism. - Arrange activities to maximize active time and reduce time spent observing others or waiting for a turn. - Make water the norm for quenching thirst drink water when you are thirsty and offer water to thirsty youth. - Ensure that free drinking water is always available and easily accessible during after-school programming. - Give youth healthy choices by opting not to make sweetened beverages available during after-school programming.
+- Make water the norm for quenching thirst drink water when you are thirsty and offer water to thirsty youth. - Ensure that free drinking water is always available and easily accessible during after-school programming. - Give youth healthy choices by opting not to make sweetened beverages available during after-school programming.
 Sparkling water, still water with slices of lemon, and fruity herbal iced teas make fun alternatives to plain water.

-Contact the Clearinghouse for Military Family Readiness at 1-877-382-9185 or www.militaryfamilies.psu.edu for help identifying after-school and community-based programs targeting nutrition, physical activity, and screen time!
+Contact 5210 at 5210@psu.edu or www.5210.psu.edu for help identifying programs and resources targeting nutrition, physical activity, and screen time!